DIY Wood Countertops for Kitchen: Your Concise Guide

-This is a great mixture for filling in cracks and giving your countertops a strong seal that will last for about a year.
+It makes a good wood filler as it has a great mix to fill in cracks and give your DIY wood countertop a strong seal that will last for about a year.

 Polyurethane takes away from the look and feel of natural wood.
 It is safe for food contact but isn’t as friendly to food preparation, and it is less easy to repair that wood with a more natural finish.

 Staining your wood makes it unusable as a cutting surface, and it must be fully sealed with a clear coat to be food-safe.
 Additionally, buying prestained wood can add about 5 to 10 percent to your DIY project wood cost.

 However, a DIY wood countertops staining job can make a less expensive wood species, such as birch or oak, look like a more expensive wood, such as walnut or cherry.

 DIY Wood Countertops Panel